U.S. flag

 • Apply appropriate dosage adjustments, alternative nonopioid therapies, or tapering plans when necessary to optimize pain management and minimize long-term opioid use.

-• Collaborate with interdisciplinary teams, including pain specialists, addiction medicine specialists, mental health professionals, and pharmacists, to optimize patient care and coordinate comprehensive treatment approaches.
+• Collaborate with the interprofessional team, including pain specialists, addiction medicine specialists, mental health professionals, and pharmacists, to optimize patient care and coordinate comprehensive treatment approaches.

 Access free multiple choice questions on this topic.